 Why study computer science?

-The average salary for Bristol BSc Computer Science students six months after graduation is £30,000.
-That's £5,000 more than the average for the UK as a whole (Source: UNISTATS 2019).
+The average salary for Bristol Computer Science students fifteen months after graduation is £32,000.
+That's £6,000 more than the average for the UK as a whole (Source: Discover Uni 2021).
 There is strong and growing demand for computer science skills and a wide range of careers to choose from.

 We live in a digital age and computers play a part in just about every aspect of life.
 Their use has transformed society and computer scientists are at the heart of that change.
 Our undergraduates benefit from a thorough grounding in all the basics, the opportunity to work with industrial mentors and an emphasis on project work.
 Projects allow students to specialise.
 For example, third year MEng Computer Science students work in teams of six to create a state-of-the-art computer game.
 In this video, students talk about their games projects.